Intergovernmental Personnel Act (IPA) Assignments

 The IRS has ruled that appointments away from the IPA's permanent home for more than one year are considered to be indefinite and living expenses are no longer deductible.
 NSF recommends that tax implications be discussed with a CPA or other tax advisor.
-For information on travel expenses, see Tax Treatment of Travel Expenses Incurred by NSF Rotators.

 Independent Research/Development (IR/D) Program

 The Independent Research/Development (IR/D) Program permits individuals serving in the IPA Program, with approved IR/D plans, to maintain their involvement with their professional research.